HuajianUP/Photo-SLAM/README.md

 # Take a moment to check the cmake output, see if there are any packages needed by OpenCV but not installed on your device

 make -j8
-# NOTE: We found that compilation of OpenCV may stuck at 99%, this may be caused by the final linking process.
-We just waited it for a while until it completed and exited without errors.
+# NOTE: We found that the compilation of OpenCV may stuck at 99%, this may be caused by the final linking process.
+We just waited for a while until it was completed and exited without errors.
 ```
 To install OpenCV into the system path:
 ```